If you are like me, you may have thought it’s probably not a good idea to keep both a Bengal cat and a dog together.

 One breeder told me her cat has worked out how to open windows and doors even those with multiple locks (I assumed keys were not involved).

-Dogs too, are considered to have a reasonably high cognitive ability, although this research paper suggests it may not actually be anything ‘special’ when compared to dolphins, chimpanzees and yes, cats, (amongst others).
+This is a hard one to say definitively as dogs too, are considered to have a reasonably high cognitive ability, although this research paper suggests ‘dog intelligence’ may not actually be anything ‘special’ when compared to dolphins, chimpanzees and yes, cats, (amongst others).

 So how is this intelligence compatibility beneficial?

 Both species are then likely to engage in activities that stimulate both and meet their mutual needs.